ichatz/riotos-apps/relay_coap/README.md

 USEMODULE += periph_gpio
 ```

-In this example application we wish to make the LED blink periodically.
-For this reason we will use the _xtimer_ module that provides a high-level API to multiplex the available timers.
+In this example application we wish to switch on and off the Lightbulb periodically.
+For this reason we will use the _xtimer_ module that provides a high-level API to multiplex __the available timers.
 We add the following line in the [Makefile](Makefile):

 ```
 USEMODULE += xtimer